 I will share a hard lesson I have learned: not everyone is going to love your book.

 While one can argue that you’re only writing a book for yourself, that’s probably not true.
 Most writers want to share their stories.
 On some level, we have an idea of the sort of people who might enjoy our work, even if it’s just as vague as, ‘someone like me.’
-For example: I don’t expect that a tea party conservative is probably going to like my Blood Chimera series.
-I could be wrong and I’m prepared to be pleasantly surprised, but I don’t write the books for them.
-Likewise, someone who prefers fantasy erotica will no doubt find my science-fiction series lacking in a certain kind of spice.
-That person is also not my reader, and that’s okay.
+For example: I don’t expect that an MRA red pill dudebro is probably going to like my Godslayer Cycle series.
+Sure, it’s epic fantasy, but it has some strong ideas about toxic masculinity and consent.
+I didn’t write the book for them.

 Let’s put this in a different context.
 A lot of relationship advice says that in a strong relationship, one partner doesn’t try to change the other to suit their own preferences, but encourages their partner to grow into the best person they can be.
 I feel this is also true of writers.
 A good critique partner tries to help you become the best writer you can be, not change how you write to suit their own whims.